Korea University: Research

 Korea University generates a large amount of research across several academic areas of study, with research expenditures exceeding more than 365 million USD and over 500 million in funding.
-The university has filed 1,532 patent applications, registered 706 patents, and generated 2 million USD in technology transfer fees.
+The university has filed 1,532 patent applications, registered 706 patents, and generated US$2 million in technology transfer fees.
 Korea University frequently publishes in international journals and engages in research collaborations both domestically and internationally.
 They have more than 200 research units, and have published over 93,000 research and academic papers.
 The university has research institutes that focus on artificial intelligence, biotech, engineering, social science, humanities, and operate more than 185 laboratories.
 They have partnerships with industry and the government for applied research and applied technology development.
 They have institutes and graduate schools that are heavily research-focused that also enhance their research capacity.
 The university's research institutes include: Battelle@KU Laboratory, Center for Information Security Technologies, IBS Center for Molecular Spectroscopy and Dynamics - Cho Minhaeng, Choi Wonshik, Ilmin International Relations Institute, Institute of Biotechnology, Korean Language and Culture Center, Research Institute for Information and Communication Technology, and Research Institute of Korean Studies.

 International Students

 The overall number of international students is about 6,500.
 Korea University offers English degree programs in the College of International Studies (CIS) and Graduate School of International Studies (GSIS).
 International students can also apply toward other degree programs through the Office of International Affairs.
 However, the language of instruction is usually Korean.
 In recent years, Korea University has undertaken several initiatives to improve its campus community for international students.
-The university is constructing a new international dormitory capable of housing 450 students, supplementing its existing three international residence halls.
 Korea University recently established the Global Entertainment Division within the College of Media & Communication to offer practical academic programs centered on Korea's entertainment industry.
 To enhance student support services, Korea University increased the number of staff fluent in English and Chinese, particularly for international students who may need assistance with the pre- and post-visa question, verification, and process along with career-support counselling.
 Additionally, the university provides cross-listed courses designed to promote academic interaction and integration between domestic and international students.

 In 2024, Korea University President Kim Dong-one announced a new plan to increase the percentage of international students and faculty to 30% in five years, from the 10% and lower percentages currently in 2024.
 The announcement coincides with Korea University's efforts to increase its global competitiveness and demographics in light of declining domestic students.
 President Kim emphasized the importance of widening the scope of international students and building relationships with schools in Latin America, Southeast Asia, the Middle East, and Africa.
 To support this initiative, the university established a globalization task force that has implemented various measures to improve the campus environment for international students.
 These include the introduction of bilingual signage, halal food options, prayer rooms, AI-assisted lecture subtitles, and regular forums for international students and foreign faculty to discuss their experiences.